bvinoth186/notes/cheat.md

   - select the instance which has oldest launch configuration
   - if more then 1 instace with oldest launch configuration, then select the instance which is close to next billing hour
   - if more then one then select random
+- Cooldown period
+- Autoscaling used to scale both proxy servers and backend instances

 # Placement Group
 - Placement group nane is unique per AWS account